playtest-hq/little-dragon-src/README.md

-## Install the Polymer-CLI
+## Install the Polymer-CLI and Bower

-First, make sure you have the [Polymer CLI](https://www.npmjs.com/package/polymer-cli) installed.
+First, make sure you have the [Polymer CLI](https://www.npmjs.com/package/polymer-cli) and [Bower](https://www.npmjs.com/package/bower) installed.

 Then run `polymer serve` to serve your application locally.

 ## Viewing Your Application